loading

 antyegreie.com/

-FLESH TV IS AN INTERDISCIPLINARY PLATFORM FOCUSED ON RESTORING OUR RELATIONSHIP WITH LIFE ON EARTH.
-WE AIM TO EXPLORE ALTERNATIVE PARADIGMS AND FORMS OF ACTIVISM USING ART, RESEARCH AND CRITICAL THINKING.
+FLESH TV IS A PLATFORM DEVOTED TO RECHANNELING OUR RELATIONSHIP WITH LIFE ON EARTH TOWARDS A BALANCED AND SUSTAINABLE ONE.
+WE AIM TO EXPLORE ALTERNATIVE PARADIGMS AND FORMS OF ACTIVISM USING ART, RESEARCH, AND CRITICAL THINKING.

-Flesh TV intends to bring together artists, thinkers, writers, activists, organizations from all around the world who are interested in addressing these topics.
-It also aims at highlighting earth + animal rights collectives and activists, bringing exposure and support to their work and actions.
-Its main mission is to channel the power behind a growing community of creators and actors willing to challenge anthropocentrism and to engage in a cultural transformation of our societies.
-This change requires a profound reconfiguration of our thinking and sensitivity to abandon our inorganic ways (exploitive, mechanistic, destructive) and shift to a holistic vision of our systems.
-This platform aspires to be a space for reflection, creation and action, where like-minded people are allowed to blend their practices with their convictions, connect, collaborate, inspire and get inspired.
+Flesh TV intends to bring together artists, thinkers, writers, activists, and organizations from all around the world who are interested in tackling these topics.
+It also aims at highlighting earth & animal rights collectives as well as activists, bringing exposure and support to their work and actions.
+Its main mission is to channel the power behind a growing community of creators and actors willing to challenge anthropocentrism, and to engage in a cultural transformation of our societies.
+This change requires a profound reconfiguration of our thinking and sensitivity in order to abandon our inorganic ways (exploitative, mechanistic, destructive) and to shift to a holistic vision of our systems.
+This platform aspires to be a space for reflection, creation, and action, where like-minded people are allowed to blend their practices with their convictions, connect, collaborate, inspire, and get inspired.

-When did human animals dissociate themselves from non-human animals and reduced other lives to objects for the use of their own species?
-When did humanity and nature became two separate things?
-Is this separation the root that justifes the structural violence we use against other species and our environment?
-Since the onset of the agricultural, scientific and industrial revolutions, has mankind lost its relation to nature or to its own human nature – as part of an ecosystem?
+When did human animals dissociate themselves from non-human animals and reduce other lives to objects for the use of their own species?
+When did humanity and nature become two separate things?
+Is this separation the root that justifies the structural violence we use against other species and our environment?
+Did mankind lose a part of its human nature by disconnecting itself as a part of the natural ecosystem?

-Flesh TV aspires to merge art, research and activism to encourage a political commitment on animal and nature-related topics within those realms.
-Whoever takes part in the platform and its various projects is engaged, one way or another, on a personal and/or public level, in the common vision, ideals and hopes underlying this initiative.
-It ranges from participants that simply choose a lifestyle that stands against animal exploitation and nature destruction, to those who use their platforms to raise awareness on these issues, to finally those who create entire projects to reinvent our relationship to what we stopped portraying as kin.
-As an art platform, sound label, research medium, as a transdisciplinary political space, we want to create, host, and nourish ideas, representations, attitudes and behaviors without which the transition to the future we're envisioning, and somehow incarnating through our choices and practices, cannot happen.
+Flesh TV endeavors to merge art, research, and activism to encourage a political commitment to animal and nature-related topics within these realms.
+Anyone joining the platform and its various projects is attached, one way or another, on a personal and/or public level, to the common vision, ideals, and hopes underlying this initiative.
+This can range from participants that simply choose a lifestyle that stands against animal exploitation and nature destruction, to those who use their platforms to raise awareness on these issues, to finally those who create entire projects to reinvent our connection to life on earth.
+As an art platform, sound label, research medium, transdisciplinary political space, we want to create, host, and nourish ideas, representations, attitudes, and behaviors without which the transition to the future we're envisioning and attempting to incarnate - through our choices and practices - cannot happen.

-Flesh TV wants to participate in a global effort to shape a new consciousness, one in which co-existence triumphs over domination, and humility before nature’s complexity.
-There's a forgotten fundamental chemistry in how we, as a species, are entangled in the multiple interdependencies of a sprawling ecosystem.
-Flesh TV focuses on how we treat non-humans and nature as a starting point to question our condition and relationship to the world, to refect on the experience of life and our so- called 'humanity,' and what that means, and what we want it to mean.
+Flesh TV wants to participate in a global effort to shape a new consciousness, one in which co-existence triumphs over domination and humility over arrogance, finally honoring nature's complexity.
+That same effort intends to help others recognize these subtle interdependencies and how we, as a species, are entangled in sprawling ecosystems.
+Flesh TV focuses on how we treat non-humans and nature as a starting point to question our condition and relationship to the world; to reflect on the experience of life and our so-called 'humanity,' what it means, and what we want it to mean.

 To put it in the most anthropocentric way: